United States Edition

 • Medium

 Position in a full sun location and remember to water moderately.
 Keep in mind when planting that Falstaff is thought of as hardy, so this plant will grow or become dormant during the winter.
-Use USDA Hardiness Zone 4 - 8 as your guideline for the appropriate climate for this plant.
 Ideally plant in loamy soil and try to keep the ph of your soil between the range of 5.9 and 6.1 as Falstaff likes to be in weakly acidic soil.

 Growing Falstaff from seed